awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

 1. On **Build configuration** accept the defaults, and then choose **Start build**\.

 1. After the build is complete, view the build output on the **Build logs** tab\.
 You should see output similar to the following\.
-It shows that Android version 28 and Corretto version 8 are installed:
+It shows that Android version 29 and Java version 8 are installed:

    ```
    [Container] 2019/05/14 23:21:42 Entering phase INSTALL
-   [Container] Date Time Running command echo "Installing Android version 28 ..."
+   [Container] Date Time Running command echo "Installing Android version 29 ..."
-   Installing Android version 28 ...
+   Installing Android version 29 ...

    [Container] Date Time Running command echo "Installing Java version 8 ..."
    Installing Java version 8 ...